A Homeowners Insurance policy is a contract.

 The use of the house is considered in terms of primary, secondary, seasonal or tenant occupied circumstances and other issues such as pets and/or livestock are taken into account with respect to the issuance of a policy and specific limitations of coverage for premium paid.

-Your skilled Rolfs Insurance Services agent helps you complete the homeowners insurance application with guidance and advice relating to the various coverage.
-We will make recommendations as to which safety features may be added to your home to reduce your premium.
+Rolfs Insurance Services is here to help with your homeowners insurance application and to provide guidance and advice relating to the various coverages.
+Recommendations can be made to determine which safety features may be added to your home to reduce your premium.